 Once the problem is identified, analyze it to find its root cause.
 Here are some tips on performing a root cause analysis:

 - Look for major loopholes in the system that might be the cause of the problem.

 - Collect the right data and ask the right questions (use of the 5 Whys tool is highly recommended).

-- Implement a corrective plan of action which should also ensure the prevention of that particular problem’s recurrence.
+- Implement a corrective plan of action, which also ensures the prevention of a problem’s recurrence.